sanmai/LazyLINQ/README.md

 For all inputs, keys are not preserved nor used.
 If you absolutely need to keep the keys, consider storing them with the data.

+# Durability

 This library is built to last.
 Whatever you throw at it, it should just work.

 There's only one method marked above that may throw an exception: .NET API requires that, so it was unavoidable.
 Other than that, you can expect only standard language errors to happen.